 3. Napa Valley

 Calling all wine lovers!
 California’s Wine Country may just end up being your home away from home.
 America’s most famous wine region, Napa Valley, is home to nearly 500 wineries, making it an oenophile's dream.
 The region’s Mediterranean climate makes it an ideal year-round destination, with August to October and March to May being the best times to visit for perfect weather and al fresco wine tastings.
-Of course, there are also plenty of non-wine related activities: You can sample world-class cuisine, cycle the Napa Valley Vine Trail, take a hot air balloon to see views of vineyards and valleys, check out local art festivals or tee off on championship golf courses.
+Of course, there are also plenty of non-wine related activities to enjoy: You can sample world-class cuisine, cycle the Napa Valley Vine Trail, go up in a hot air balloon to see views of vineyards and valleys, check out local art festivals or tee off on championship golf courses.
 Median home price: $1,000,000

 4. Newport Beach